DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Resolvers MUST rotate the short-term key pair every 24 hours at most, and MUST throw away the previous secret key.
 After a key rotation, a resolver MUST still accept all the previous keys that haven't expired.

-Provider public keys MAY be published as DNSSEC-signed `TXT` records, in the same zone as the provider name.
+Provider public keys MAY be published as DNSSEC-signed `TXT` records {{!RFC1035}}, in the same zone as the provider name.
 For example, a query for the `TXT` type on the name `"2.pubkey.example.com"` may return a signed record containing a hexadecimal-encoded provider public key for the provider name `"2.dnscrypt-cert.example.com"`.

 As a client is likely to reuse the same key pair many times, servers are encouraged to cache shared keys instead of performing the X25519 operation for each query.
 This makes the computational overhead of DNSCrypt negligible compared to plain DNS.

-# IANA Considerations

-This document has no IANA actions.

 # Anonymized DNSCrypt